United-Philanthropy-Forum/km-starter-kit/README.md

 * The "km_collaborative" repository was added to the "repositories" section.

+* The https://asset-packagist.org repo was added as a source for packages.
+This allows us to pull libraries from bower and npm.

 * The "require" section was stripped down to just:

 ```yaml